Dipo Akinyemi: York City

-Akinyemi signed for National League side York City for a club record fee, undisclosed but believed to be between £250,000 and £340,000 on 15 July 2023.
-He scored on his debut in a 2–1 defeat to Wealdstone and finished the 2023–24 season as the club's leading goalscorer, with 15 goals in 42 appearances across all competitions.
-His goals were described as "having played a vital part in the club's survival that season", as York avoided relegation by a single point.
-He scored five goals in 29 appearances during the 2024–25 season, with a partial anterior cruciate ligament tear limiting his involvement in the second half of the season.
+Akinyemi signed for National League club York City for a club-record fee on 15 July 2023, undisclosed but reported to be between £250,000 and £340,000.
+He scored on his debut in a 2–1 defeat to Wealdstone and finished the 2023–24 season as York's leading goalscorer, with 15 goals in 42 appearances in all competitions.
+His goals were credited with contributing to York's survival, with the club avoiding relegation by one point.
+In the 2024–25 season, he scored five goals in 29 appearances, with a partial anterior cruciate ligament tear limiting his involvement during the second half of the season.

 Derry City

 Akinyemi signed for League of Ireland Premier Division club Derry City on a multi-year contract on 9 July 2025.
 He scored his first goal for the club on his league debut in a 1–1 draw with Bohemians on 25 July 2025.
+After scoring three goals in nine appearances, he suffered a thigh injury against Shelbourne on 19 September 2025, which sidelined him for five months.
+He made 17 appearances during the 2026 season, 11 as a substitute, and scored three goals.

+York City return

+Akinyemi returned to York City on 15 June 2026.
+The length of his contract and whether a transfer fee was paid to Derry City were not disclosed.